BDC Hamburger Icon

 Express.com mobile homepage.
 Image source: Express.com

-This clothing store caters to young men and women – an audience whose time Express clearly respects by making its mobile site very intuitive.
-The prominent hamburger menu gives you one- or two-click access to various departments.
-Additionally, the well-positioned search bar gives users instant links to trending search terms.
+This clothing store caters to young men and women — an audience whose time Express respects by making its mobile site highly intuitive.
+The prominent hamburger menu gives you one- or two-tap access to various departments.
+Additionally, the well-positioned search bar offers users instant links to trending search terms.

-Imagery is very clear on the site, and the “Style It With” function is helpful, pointing visitors to other clothes and accessories that would complement the particular item they’re viewing.
-Another nice touch is how users can swipe left on a product image to see a different view of each piece, even if the thumbnails are off-screen.
+The site’s imagery is sharp and high-quality and the “Style It With” function is helpful, pointing visitors to other clothes and accessories that complement the item they’re viewing.
+Another nice touch is that users can swipe left on a product image to see a different view of each piece, even if the thumbnails are off-screen.

 Takeaway: Shoppers want instant gratification.
-Everything on the Express website can be done in one or two clicks.
+Everything on the Express mobile website can be done in one or two taps.
 The recommendation engine is a natural way to promote upsells and cross-sells.
-Letting shoppers see multiple item views without extra clicks dramatically enhances the user experience.
+Letting shoppers see multiple item views without extra navigation dramatically enhances the UX.

 3. Nike